kleiton0x00/CORS-one-liner/README.md

 # CORS one liner command exploiter

-A one liner Bash command cheatsheet which finds CORS missconfiguration in every possible method.
+This is an extremely helpful and practical Cheatsheet for Bug Hunters, which helps you find CORS missconfiguration in every possible method.
 Simply replace https://example.com with the URL you want to target.
 This will help you scan for CORS vulnerability without the need of an external tool.
+What you have to do is to copy-and-paste the commands into your terminal and finger crossed for any possible CORS.

 ## 1 Basic Origin Reflection payload - (Automatic) Send request to every crawled endpoint and subdomains of the website